rbaumgar/monitor-demo-app/Enabling-monitoring-and-scaling-of-your-own-services.md

 :star: It is very important, that you define labels at the Deployment and Service.
 Those will later be referenced!

-# Check new monitoring app
+# Check the new monitoring app

 Check the router url with */hello* and see the hello message and the pod name.
 Do this multiple times.